lucarv/connfac-lab/LAB 2/README.md

 1. Add an Output to your Stream Analytics job to stream data into your Function, the input type should be _Azure function_
 2. Give it an alias, select your function accordingly
-3. Update your Stream Analytics query so it is like below (define inputs and outputs with aliases you provided)
+3. Update your Stream Analytics query so add the statemet below to the existing query
 ```sql
 SELECT
     IoTHub.ConnectionDeviceId DeviceId